 Members must ensure that professional judgement is objective and takes precedence over any external pressures or factors that may compromise the impartiality of career development activities and services.
-In doing so, members must ensure that advice is based, solely on the best interests of and potential benefits to the client.
+In doing so, members must ensure that advice is based solely on the best interests of and potential benefits to the client.

-possible this must be declared to the client at the outset.
+Where impartiality is not possible this must be declared to the client at the outset.